Thermal amplitude (medical)

-Thermal amplitude or thermal range refers to the temperature range in which a cold autoantibody or cold-reacting alloantibody binds to its antigen.
+Thermal amplitude or thermal range is the range of temperatures in which a cold autoantibody or cold-reacting alloantibody binds to its antigen.
 Cold antibodies that can bind to antigen above 30 C are considered potentially clinically significant and may lead to disease that occurs or worsens on exposure to low temperatures.
 The closer the thermal range comes to core body temperature (37 °C or 99 °F), the greater the chance that the antibody will cause symptoms such as anemia or Raynaud syndrome.
 Antibodies that are only reactive at temperatures below 30 C are generally considered unlikely to be clinically significant.